sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

     :width: 500
     :align: center

-1. Remove the jumper wire connecting the GND pin of the Arduino Uno R3 to the GND pin of the RGB LED and then insert it into the negative terminal of the breadboard.
+1. Based on the circuit of lesson12, remove the jumper wire connecting the GND pin of the Arduino Uno R3 to the GND pin of the RGB LED and then insert it into the negative terminal of the breadboard.
 Then, connect a jumper wire from the negative terminal to the GND pin of the RGB LED.

 .. image:: img/16_temperature_alarm_gnd.png
     :width: 500